The Abstraction Trap: When Policy Engines Lie

 In this deployment, the brain got confused in two ways:

 First: the blades couldn't reliably reach or validate install media through the "automated" workflow.
-We tried bypasses and alternate delivery paths, but the root cause wasn't the protocol—it was the underlying network reality.
 Once management networking was corrected, reachability snapped into place and the automated path became possible again.

 Second: the policy engine refused to apply server profiles, flagging interfaces as having "No MAC Address" despite address pools being available.
-This wasn't a simple misconfiguration; the policies were consistent.
 The system was stuck in a stale state—holding onto an identity that no longer matched the declared configuration.

 Takeaway: Abstraction doesn't remove state.
 It just hides it—until it doesn't.